 What happens if I switch off the “Enable Intent Analyzer” toggle in the Intent Builder?

-Answer: Turning off an intent in such a manner will remove it from view on the dashboard along with all the messages associated with the intent, historical or present.
-The numbers and charts will update accordingly to reflect the distribution over the remaining intents.
-The backend model will continue to predict the removed intent behind the scenes, unless you remove the intent in the Intent Builder and retrain your model.
+Answer: Turning off an intent in such a manner will remove it from future prediction labels but historical intent labels on messages will persist in the system.
+The backend model will continue to consider the removed intent in model predictions behind the scenes unless you remove the intent in the Intent Builder and retrain your model.

 What are entities & how should they be used?

 Answer: Currently, LP NLU v2 uses entities to facilitate the creation and curation of training sentences.
 For example, you may create an entity named PRODUCT with a value set of all the product names and models you supply.
-When you are creating or curating training sentences, you can replace a specific product name with the entity name PRODUCT.
-The use of entities will help you extend your training sentences like a “template” onto all products and will prevent your model from focusing too much on certain product names during training.
+When creating or curating training sentences, you can replace a specific product name with the entity name PRODUCT.
+Using entities will help you extend your training sentences like a “template” onto all products and will prevent your model from focusing too much on certain product names during training.

 Should I create intents to capture common ways that customers state affirmative (yes, yes please, sure, I would like that…) and negative (no, no thank you, not at this time, I don’t think so…) ?